KahazaTester/MFA-Universal-Notebook/README.md

 The pretrained dictionaries for MFA are often lackluster and/or inaccurate when transposed to singing, which affects the label quality (I've particularly noticed this with French).

+It's possible to supplement the dictionaries with G2P models, but I haven't implemented that.

 # Advantages over SOFA
 The main advantage, of course, is much much wider language support compared to MFA.